 Next.js version: –

-Crema next.js templates have ten navigation styles, five built-in apps, various color combinations, more than one hundred widgets, and code splitting.
-With the three ready for use dashboards, Crema takes care of CRM, crypto, and analytics.
+Crema Next.js templates have ten navigation styles, five built-in apps, various color combinations, more than one hundred widgets, and code splitting.
+With three ready to use dashboards, Crema takes care of CRM, crypto, and analytics.
 Crema can be based on Material UI components or Ant Design.
 Crema is integrated with Redux and Context API for state management hence making it fast and reliable.

 - RTL support;